WebOrigami/docs/src/eg/intro.md

 ## Process a folder tree as a JavaScript object

+Let's connect two ideas:

-In the example above, you saw how a folder like `greetings` is just another graph that `eg` can process.
-Let's connect that idea to the earlier demonstration of using `eg` to convert a JSON/YAML graph to a plain JavaScript object with the `plain` function.
-Since all graphs are the same to `eg`, that means that we can use `plain` to convert a _folder_ to a plain JavaScript object too.
+- A folder like `greetings` is just another graph that `eg` can process.
+- `eg` to convert any graph to a plain JavaScript object with the `plain` function.

+This means that we can use `plain` to convert a _folder_ to a plain JavaScript object too.
+The keys will be the file/folder names, and the values will be the file contents or folder subgraphs.

-Earlier you saw a simple JavaScript function `text(obj)` that displayed the text values of a plain JavaScript object.
-This can be applied to the `greetings` folder too:
+We can therefore feed the `greetings` folder to the simple JavaScript function `text(obj)` shown earlier that displayed the text values of a plain JavaScript object.

 ```sh
 $ eg text plain greetings
 Hello, Alice.
 Hello, Bob.
 Hello, Carol.
 ```

 Writing code to work with folder and files this way can be much easier than using Node's file system API directly.
-There is obviously a trade-off in performance, but in many cases this can be fast enough.
+There is a performance trade-off implied by building an in-memory object to hold the file system data, but in many cases this still be very fast.
+And in practice it can much easier to manipulate a complete file system hierarchy as an in-memory object than working with a file system API.

 ## Serve a graph

 You can serve any graph with the `serve` function, which starts a local web server.

-For example, the sample `site.yaml` file contains a tiny graph with two web pages:
+For example, the sample `site.yaml` file defines a tiny graph with two web pages:

 ```sh
 $ eg site.yaml